aloha666/Java2021/SEP Java Training Recap.md

     - Synchronized(lock){....}

       ```
+      a synchronized method can only run in one thread in the same time.
       **Synchorzied**: used on method, coupling and slow, the execuation will be in a random order (?).
 In other words, use synchorized with notifyAll( ) cannot contorl the order of thread execution.
       ```